Curriculum Leader: Mr D. Wooldridge

 The breakdown of this course is 50% Controlled assessment, 50% Examination.

-Years 10 and 11 are following the AQA specification that can be viewed here.
+Years 9 and 10 are following the revised GCSE specification that can be viewed here.

 The breakdown of this course is 60% Controlled assessment, 40% Examination.

-We offer 3D Product Design and Product Design: Textiles for those who wish to continue studying the subject at A-Level.
-Students are taught about a range of designers, design styles and principles, as well as being given the opportunity to experiment in more depth with a range of materials and techniques.
+We offer 3D Product Design and Product Design: Fashion and Textiles for those who wish to continue studying the subject at A-Level.
+Students will learn about a range of designers, design styles and principles, as well as being given the opportunity to experiment in more depth with a range of modern materials and techniques.

 In addition to the projects we teach in lessons, we also enter pupils in competitions such as ‘Inspirations’ at Elvington and the Rotary Club competition at the National Railway Museum, where pupils are able to practise their engineering skills or showcase their work.
 We have been particularly successful over the last few years, with pupils winning the ‘Inspirations’ day at Elvington and being put forward to the national Big Bang engineering finals.